cncf/techdocs/assessments/criteria.md

 Source files for _all website pages_ should reside in a single repo, ideally in the website repo itself, otherwise be brought into the website repo via [git submodules][].
-This avoids having source files in two places,
+This avoids having source files in two places.
+If a project chooses to keep source files in multiple locations, they need a clearly documented strategy for managing these locations and new contributions.

 [git submodules]: https://git-scm.com/book/en/v2/Git-Tools-Submodules